 My question isn’t answered!

-Please take a moment to comment with your question and I’ll reply asap.
+Please take a moment to share your question and I’ll reply asap.

 Do you take requests?

 Not anymore.
-I do occasionally ask for recommendations on Twitter, but that’s it.
-Otherwise you can find polls on what to play, watch or read next either in the sidebar, on Twitter or Patreon.
+I do occasionally ask for recommendations on Twitter or events, but that’s it.
+Otherwise you can find polls on what to play, watch or read next on Twitter.

 What is that header from?
 How many headers do you have?

-I use several different headers and they are all randomised, so it would be difficult for me to answer that question without more specific details.
-However these are the following titles with featured headers (numbers indicate how many headers there are for that title, asterisk * indicates it’s my work):
+I use several headers and they are all randomised, so it would be difficult for me to answer that question without more specific details.
+However, these are the following titles with featured headers (numbers indicate how many headers there are for that title, asterisk * indicates it’s my work):

 - .hack (1)